There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - Dance Free | Group and Private classes |Poblado

-Once you’re at ease on the dance floor, it’s time to practice in a real situation.
+Once you’re at ease on the dance floor, it’s time to practice in an actual situation.

 The best Salsa bars in Medellin

-- Son Havana is a little bar located on Avenida San Juan.
-It can be really busy on weekends, but it’s my favorite spot to dance Salsa on Wednesdays and Thursdays.
-Besides, they give free Salsa lessons at 8 pm.
-Live bands on Saturdays.
-Close at 3 am.
+- Son Havana is a little bar located in Avenida San Juan.
+It can be bustling on weekends, but it’s my favorite spot to dance Salsa on Wednesdays and Thursdays.
+Besides, they give free Salsa lessons at 8 p.m., have live bands on Saturdays, and close at 3 a.m.

 - DanceFree is Salsa School in El Poblado.
-There are live bands playing on Friday and Saturday nights.
+Live bands are playing on Friday and Saturday nights.
 The place is packed with foreigners.

 - Social Club Academia is the secret spot to dance Salsa.
 Located within a roundabout, they offer free Salsa classes from Thursday to Saturday.
 It’s an open space with a continuous breeze.
 You have to get there to understand what I’m talking about.